 Negotiation Details – Simple.
 I knew what the top end of the pay scale was and insisted upon it.

 I applied online and the process took 3 days - interviewed at Rovi in December 2012.

 Interview Details – Initial communications involved one-on-one phone calls with their senior recruiter gauging my fit for the position and were followed up by a group phone conversation with team leaders, all of which were relaxed and pleasant conversations.

-I applied through an employee referral and the process took 1+ week - interviewed at Rovi in May 2013.
+I applied through an employee referral and the process took 1+ week - interviewed at Rovi in February 2013.

 Interview Details – It took two weeks total in between aplying to the job and getting a offer.